shyrodgau/imbraw2dng/README.md

 Options:
  -h - show this help
  -nc - do not use coloured text
- -l XX - where XX is a valid language code (currently: DE, EN)
+ -l XX - where XX is a valid language code (currently: DE, EN, FR)
          Language can also be set by changing filename to imbraw2dng_XX.js.
  -d dir - put output files into dir
  -f - overwrite existing files